sambhav2612/karumanchi/README.md

 ## Known Issues

 - Tower of Hanoi [Chapter 2]
-- Inserttion in SLL [Chapter 3] - **causes entire chapter 3 problems to fail.**
+- SLL Header File [Chapter 3] - **causes entire chapter 3 and some of chapter 4 problems to fail.**

 ## Latest Update

-- Added Chapter 4 and 5 Algorithms in JS.
+- Added 5 [Working] Algorithms in C++.

+### Guide to run C++ Algos

+- Clone this repo
+- Install CMake or Make-like compiler-wrapper.
+- Run the commnd under scripts tag to compile all files with extension `.cpp` using makefile.

-### Guide to use JS Algos
+### Guide to run JS Algos

 - Install Node
 - Clone this repo
 - Open the `package.json` file to find the appropriate command under **scripts tag**.
 - Run in a terminal in following fashion:

 ```bash